 which will tighten and strengthen the assembly altogether and will join the miter's frame tight.

 Coming under the range of 30 dollars, the price is perfect, especially if you want to build multiple frames as a gift.
-If you want to know where to find these clamps, see the top of this post.

 Step #8: Size Joints and Glue Application